Updated September, 2015

 - How to make a camping hammock tarp

 - How to make a DIY camping hammock

 Why do you need an UnderQuilt?

 As comfortable as hammocks are for camping, one persistent problem is that if the temperature is under 70 degrees, the bottom of the hammock gets cold.
 Many people use insulation wrapped around the outside of the hammock to prevent heat loss.
 This insulation can be in the form of a hammock UnderQuilt (UQ).

 Some high performance down underquilts can cost hundreds of dollars.
-They can also be very complicated and difficult to make.
+They can also be very complicated and difficult to make and cause allergy problems for some people.
 You can make this underquilt in 10 minutes from a $10 sleeping bag from Wally-World.

 (1) rectangular sleeping bag that zips all the way open

 (2) small carabiners

 (2) 1’ foot light rope or para cord loops